-Hi!
-We are going to review DEGIRO to help you find out whether DEGIRO is the right investment platform for you.
+Hello, fellow investor!
+We will review DEGIRO to help you determine whether it is the right investment platform for you.

-We recommend DEGIRO if you are an investor looking for a low-cost brokerage in Europe.
+We recommend DEGIRO if you are an investor looking for a low-cost European brokerage.
 It offers free commission trading for ETFs (external fees apply), wide availability of investment products and is a good choice for creating a long-term portfolio of securities.

-DEGIRO is a good fit for most investor types, including traders.
-Their competitive commission structure and a broad portfolio of investment options make it a great choice for beginners, as well as for more experienced investors.
+DEGIRO is a good fit for most investor types.
+Their competitive commission structure and broad portfolio of investment options make it a great choice for beginners and more experienced investors.
 This helped them become one of the largest brokers in Europe, reaching more than 2.5 million clients and being awarded as the best broker in several categories by some external entities.

 That’s DEGIRO’s review in a nutshell.
 If you want a more detailed DEGIRO review, keep on reading.
 Here’s what we’ll cover: